-After years of trying and failing to find a distinct relationship between type 2 diabetes and hearing loss, recent studies have confirmed that relationship.
-In 2008, the National Institute of Health (NIH) found that hearing loss is twice as common in people who are diabetic.
+Recent studies have confirmed that there is a link between diabetes and hearing loss.
+In 2008, the National Institutes of Health (NIH) found that hearing loss is twice as common in people who have diabetes.

-In fact, according to the American Diabetes Association (ADA), nearly 35 million people in the United States have some form of hearing loss; many of them either diabetic or pre-diabetic (a condition where blood glucose is high, but not enough to warrant a diabetes diagnosis).
-The ADA continues, “of the 79 million adults thought to have pre-diabetes, the rate of hearing loss is 30 percent higher than in those with normal blood sugar.”
+According to the American Diabetes Association (ADA), nearly 35 million people in the United States have some form of hearing loss; many of them have either diabetes or prediabetes.
+The ADA states, “Of the 79 million adults thought to have pre-diabetes, the rate of hearing loss is 30 percent higher than in those with normal blood sugar.”

-In the pivotal 2008 NIH study published in the Annals of Internal Medicine, researchers analyzed data from hearing tests of working-age adults between the ages of 20 and 69.
-They concluded that diabetes leads to hearing loss by damaging nerves and blood vessels—information confirmed by autopsy studies.
-Similar studies confirmed that hearing loss is due to neuropathy (nerve damage), and that diabetics who suffer hearing loss are also at greater risk for other complications from the disease, such as hypertension, retinopathy, neuropathy in other parts of the body, and kidney disease.
+In a pivotal 2008 NIH study published in the Annals of Internal Medicine, researchers analyzed data from hearing tests of adults between the ages of 20 and 69.
+They concluded that diabetes may contribute to hearing loss by damaging nerves and blood vessels—this damage was seen in autopsy studies.
+Similar studies have shown a possible link between that hearing loss and neuropathy (nerve damage).

 Causes of Hearing Loss With Diabetes